Sorted header abstract pattern

 Education can be a great investment and student loans are interest-free (if you stay in New Zealand), so it may be well worth it.
 It’s just a matter of making sure you get a good return for taking on that risk.

-For example, if you want to be a primary school teacher it might cost $19,000 to study, before earning around $50,000 a year when you graduate (Careers NZ).
-This loan would typically take around 5½ years to pay off.
+For example, studying to be a primary school teacher will cost around $20,000, before earning around $60,000 a year when you graduate (Ministry of Education).
+This loan would typically take close to five years to pay off.
+Use the IRD's student loan calculator to model your specific situation.
+Remember: loans remain interest-free only while you live and work in New Zealand.

 You’ll likely have years of earning (with pay rises) to come, which will make this a great investment.
 However, if you’re only planning to do the job for three or four years, it might not be worth it.